 The information for this project is collected using the method of retrospective family interviews, which is specifically designed to obtain quantitative data about bilingualism in the past (Dobrushina 2013).
 The method entails that respondents are interviewed about their own language inventoryas well as those of their elder – often deceased – relatives.
 Only those relatives with whom the respondent overlapped in terms of life-span, and whom they claim they remember clearly, are included in the database.
 This allows us to reach back into the 19th century, as early as people born around 1850, with data thickening from the 1880s on.
 This time span covers the situation in the village before the drastic social changes of the 20th century.
 In the vast majority of cases, we interview our consultants in Russian.
 The data collected are then put together in a spreadsheet, aggregated, processed and put on the map.

-We are indebted to the people in the Daghestanian villages for generously sharing their (and their relatives') stories with us and for their extraordinary hospitality and tireless efforts to facilitate our research.
+We are indebted to the people in the Dagestanian villages for generously sharing their (and their relatives') stories with us and for their extraordinary hospitality and tireless efforts to facilitate our research.

-We also planned a paper edition of The Atlas of multilingualism of Daghestan, which will present the qualitative and quantitative data on multilingualism in a number of Daghestanian neighborhoods.
+We also planned a paper edition of The Atlas of multilingualism of Dagestan, which will present the qualitative and quantitative data on multilingualism in a number of Dagestanian neighborhoods.
 It will represent a wide range of ethnic contact situations, which will allow a cross-case quantitative comparison.

 Each chapter of the book will be devoted to one geographic cluster containing two to four neighboring villages.
 Each chapter will consist of a paper which describes the economic and social aspects of a particular cluster, and reports the results of our sociolinguistic survey.
 Apart from the description, each chapter will contain several maps.

-Separate chapters are planned to discuss general topics such as the level of Arabic literacy in different parts of Daghestan, as it is viewed from our research, as well as the distribution of several major languages as second languages (Avar, Kumyk, Azerbaijani) and gender patterns of multilingualism.
+Separate chapters are planned to discuss general topics such as the level of Arabic literacy in different parts of Dagestan, as it is viewed from our research, as well as the distribution of several major languages as second languages (Avar, Kumyk, Azerbaijani) and gender patterns of multilingualism.